rotemy213/gsuite-directory-application/README.md

 # Gsuite Directory Application

 ## About
-This is a directory web app specifically for Gsuite.
+This is a directory web app for displaying users in a Gsuite domain.

 ## Getting Started
 You will need: